 - limited to 1,000 copies

 - swiss-style cloth-bound, flexible hardcover (0.7mm boards)

-- grey ink silk screened cover & spine
+- grey-brown ink silk screened cover & spine

 - blind deboss on back

 - fine-art archival matte Japanese body papers (Araveal White, 110kg)